Toronto Trail Runners

-TTR current run leads are Nat Korol, Sean Symes, Andrew Hale, Sakeena Myers-Halbig, Jack Garniss, Will Mackay, and Dee (Diana) Pearson.
+TTR current run leads are Nat Korol, Sean Symes, Andrew Hale, Sakeena Myers-Halbig, Jack Garniss, Will Mackay, Dee (Diana) Pearson and Erin Doucette.

 From the Don Valley to all around the world, trail running is such a freeing experience that I love sharing with others.
 That’s why Toronto Trail Runners is such a special community and I have no doubt that if you come out once, that great feeling will stay with you forever.
 So come join us, for one or all the runs!